 Q: Can we drive to GOSH?
 What about parking?

-A: We have arrangements with several local car parks to offer parking for free or at a reduced rate.
-Learn more about parking at GOSH here or ask at main reception (open 24/7) when you arrive at the hospital.
+A: Learn more about parking at GOSH here or ask at main reception (open 24/7) when you arrive at the hospital.

 Q: Some local cafés and shops are closed.
 How will we get food?

-A: To make sure you have access to hot and cold food all day, our Lagoon café has extended its opening hours and will now be open 7am to 11pm, seven days a week.
+A: To make sure you have access to hot and cold food all day, our Lagoon restaurant is open for breakfast, lunch and dinner.

 You’ll find a selection of main meals to choose from, including Halal and vegetarian options.
 There are also lighter snacks, fresh fruit and delicious puddings.

-You may find some shops open in the local area, who will be operating with social distancing measures in place.
+You may find some shops open in the local area, which will be operating with social distancing measures in place.
 Many cafes and restaurants are open for takeaways only at the moment.

 Q: Will the play team still be here to support my child during our appointment, procedure or admission?